Get the latest from TODAY

 Another study, conducted by a Texas Tech University professor in 2009, found people gained 1.5 pounds on average during the holidays.

-That can still add up, of course, and once you get started gaining, it's harder to stop.
-And it's important to remember that 78 million adults in the U.S. — more than one third of the population —are already obese.
-Both studies warned that the extra holiday pounds account for most of a person's annual weight change.
+That can still add up, of course, and once you start gaining, it's harder to stop.
+It's important to remember that almost 40 percent of U.S. adults are already obese.
+The studies warned that the extra holiday pounds account for most of a person's annual weight change.

 - Focus on moderation and portion control, Markey said.